-Obstacle Limitation Surfaces (OLS) are a series of surfaces in the airspaces established by the international Civil Aviation Organisation.
-The OLS defines the airspace to be protected for aircraft operation during the initial and final stages of flight.
-The OLS are generally the lowest surfaces and are designed to provide protection for aircraft flying into or out of the airport when the pilot is flying by sight.
+Obstacle Limitation Surfaces (OLS) are a series of surfaces in the airspaces established by the International Civil Aviation Organization.
+OLS define the airspace to be protected for aircraft operation during the initial and final stages of flight.
+OLS are generally the lowest surfaces and are designed to provide protection for aircraft flying into or out of the airport when the pilot is flying by sight.

-Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS) provide for the establishment of surfaces to protect stages of flight during take-off, landing or manoeuvring and when aircraft is operating in non-visual conditions.
-The PANS-OPS surfaces are generally above the OLS and are designed to safeguard an aircraft from collision with obstacles when the aircraft's flight may be guided solely by instruments, in conditions of poor visibility.
+Procedures for Air Navigation Services - Aircraft Operations (PANS-OPS) provide for the establishment of surfaces to protect stages of flight during take-off, landing or manoeuvring and when an aircraft is operating in non-visual conditions.
+The PANS-OPS surfaces are generally above the OLS and are designed to safeguard an aircraft from collision with obstacles when the aircraft's flight may be guided solely by instruments, such as in conditions of poor visibility.
 Structures, trees or other activities that intrude into these surfaces are potential obstacles to aircraft, and therefore a potential safety hazard, and must be controlled.
-Both OLS and PANS-OPS will be prepared for the proposed airport.
+The Airports Act, through the Airports (Protection of Airspace) Regulations 1996, provides a legislative framework through which the Commonwealth can protect these operational airspace surfaces and control potential intrusions into the surfaces.
+Both OLS and PANS-OPS will be prepared for the proposed airport and are expected to be declared under the Airports (Protection of Airspace) Regulations 1996.
+The PANS-OPS will be developed and declared in response to the formal flight path design prior to commencement of operations.